cjb105/SimulateNeutralWF/README.md

 # SimulateNeutralWF
-R programs to simulate the neutral multi-allele Wright-Fisher model Programs to accompany the paper "An approximate solution for multi-allele neutral diffusion when q_{ab} << 1"
+R programs to simulate the neutral multi-allele Wright-Fisher model Programs to accompany the paper "An approximate solution for multi-allele neutral diffusion with low mutation rates"

 simulateNeutralWF3Alleles.R produces Figure 3;
 simulateNeutralWF4Alleles.R produces Figures 5 and 6;